Updated 08.12.2025

 • planning and reporting duties of an authority

-In addition, under the Act on the Secondary Use of Health and Social Data, controllers can use their own data for knowledge management without permission from Findata.
+In addition, under the Secondary Use Act, controllers can use their own data for knowledge management without permission from Findata.

 Statistical data